-Phish is performing at the Merriweather Post Pavilion on Sunday, July 14.
+Phish performed at the Merriweather Post Pavilion on Sunday, July 14, 2013.
 Cale, head of BYT Productions, is a fan of this band, Phish.
 Brandon Wetherbee, managing editor of BYT, is not a fan of this band, Phish.
 Brandon is a fan of the podcast Analyze Phish and enjoyed reading the new book, “You Don’t Know Me but You Don’t Like Me: Phish, Insane Clown Posse, and My Misadventures with Two of Music’s Most Maligned Tribes” So this happened.

 Cale: Any long time reader of BYT knows we’ve always been a Phish Phriendly site.
 But at this point, do we really have to defend that position?
 The band is still selling out shows 25 years later, was full on engaging the internet back when you just got that AOL account, is easily the biggest underground band in the world, has never taken themselves seriously while taking what they do very seriously, was covering bands like Talking Heads and David Bowie in the 90s before that was cool again, and has always been weird as fuck.
 So the next time some pretentious hipster doofus tries to dismiss them, wear your phandom with pride, remind them that Billy Breathes made Pitchfork’s first Top 100 Albums of the 90s list, and crank up those old tapes, cause Phish is awesome.
 Deal with it.